Links

 This method is here to onboard you step by step.

 It will add your app to Capgo.
-It will add the code to your app to validate update.
-It will build your app.
-It will upload your app to Capgo.
-And it will help you to check if update works.
+It will add the code to your app to validate the update.
+Likewise, it will build your app.
+Furthermore, it will upload your app to Capgo.
+And it will help you to check if the update works.

 Login